Main Walk: 19 km (11.8 miles). Four hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Leave the station via an exit on the westbound platform and turn right onto Beauclerk Green.
 Follow this out to the B3016 and turn left.
 In 400m turn left onto a footpath across fields to Bagwell Lane.
 Head east along this and keep ahead past Winchfield church onto a footpath.
 Turn left in front of Hellet's Copse and go across a meadow and a field to reach the Basingstoke Canal.
 Turn left and go along the towpath to Barley Mow Bridge, with the Barley Mow pub just off to the left.

-Leave the station via an exit on the westbound platform, near the bottom of the footbridge.
+Arriving from London, leave the station via an exit near the bottom of the footbridge.
 Go past a few parking spaces to a T-junction with a minor road (Beauclerk Green) and turn right.
 Follow this out to the B3016 and turn left, towards Odiham (take care as there is only a narrow grass verge and the traffic is quite fast).

 In about 350m you go past the entrance to a Pet Crematorium.
 Shortly after this, turn left onto a footpath (there is a stile in the fence to the right of the fieldgate).
 Head E along the right-hand field edge.
 In the far corner, go over a stile on the right and continue along the left-hand edge of a large field, now heading S.